Heart rate variability (HRV)

 DEHerzratenvariabilität (HRV)

-Heart rate variability is the beat-to-beat fluctuation in time between successive heartbeats, measured in milliseconds.
-Within a healthy sinus rhythm, higher values typically reflect stronger vagal modulation and cardiovascular adaptability, but pathologically high beat-to-beat variability (e.g. atrial fibrillation or frequent ectopic beats) does not indicate good autonomic health and must be excluded before interpretation.
-Declining HRV trends are associated with aging, chronic stress, and elevated all-cause mortality risk.
+Heart rate variability (HRV) is the tiny beat-to-beat change in the time between your heartbeats, measured in milliseconds.
+Within a healthy sinus rhythm, higher values usually reflect stronger vagal (rest-and-digest) control and a more adaptable heart.
+But not all variability is good.
+Pathologically high beat-to-beat swings, as in atrial fibrillation or frequent extra beats, do not mean good autonomic health, and you must rule them out first.
+A falling HRV trend is linked to aging, chronic stress, and higher all-cause death risk.

 Sources